 Note: This method can be called outside the machine session and therefore it's a caller's responsibility to handle possible race conditions when several clients change the same key at the same time.

-- VBOX_E_FILE_ERROR: Settings file not accessible. - VBOX_E_XML_ERROR: Could not parse the settings file. - E_INVALIDARG: Key contains invalid characters.
+- VBOX_E_FILE_ERROR: Settings file not accessible. - VBOX_E_XML_ERROR: Could not parse the settings file.

-5.92.74 setGuestProperty
+5.85.73 setGuestProperty